28 hours of battle in Mosul

 The commander comes in and tells the walking wounded they need to swap guard duty.

-"Is back-up coming or is it a lie?" one soldier demands to know.
+"Is backup coming or is it a lie?" one soldier demands to know.

 7:34 p.m.